 Links To Other Sites:

 Just before I started uploading the photos this evening I checked my WordPress Reader for blogs I follow.
 One of them is by Doug Taylor and it focuses on Historical Toronto.
 Well, wouldn’t you know it!
 Earlier this week he posted the following collection of images which he titled Downtown Toronto’s Five Best Xmas Displays.
-Click on the title to access his post and then check out some of the other ones.
-They make for great reading.
+Click on the title to access his post and then check out some of his other ones.
+They make for great reading for anyone interested in the architectural history of Toronto.

 It is December 12 and above freezing temperatures are predicted for the next two weeks.
 That means no snow in the forecast!
 December 2014 was a very different story.
 See the following post for the evidence!